pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-04-22-bean-brownie.markdown

 - <center><img src='/assets/Food/Healthier Dessert/Bean Brownies/bean-brownies-6.jpg' alt='' class='instruction-image'></center>

 - Let cool totally in the fridge for a few hours (ideally overnight) before slicing and enjoying
+Notes:
+- These brownies are naturally sweetened with dates.
+Using the same amount by weight of raisins or figs would also work as a replacement for dates.
+For a lower <a href='/misc/hidden-sugar'>sugar</a> option, replace both the dates and the milk with overripe bananas, about 3 large or 330 g

+- For a nut free replacement, you can use the same amount by weight (128 g) of any seed butter (pumpkin seed or sunflower seed), or an overripe banana

+- The batter should be very thick.
+My 8 cup food processor could barely fit the whole batter and blend it together
 ---